Privacy policy

 Aggregated data

-We also collect, use and share aggregated data such as statistical or demographic data for any purpose.
-Aggregated data could be derived from your personal data but is not considered personal data in law as this data will not directly or indirectly reveal your identity.
+We also collect, use, and share aggregated data, such as statistical or demographic data, for any purpose.
+Aggregated data could be derived from your personal data, but it is not considered personal data in law, as this data will not directly or indirectly reveal your identity.
 For example, we may aggregate your usage data to calculate the percentage of users accessing a specific website feature.
-However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this Notice.
+However, if we combine or connect aggregated data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data, which will be used in accordance with this Notice.

 Our legitimate interests in using your data